UntitledModGame/umg-mods/lootplot.content.s0/_planning/season0.md

 - Profit purger: destroys target slots, earns $1 for each
 - Dark flint: when destroyed, generates +10 points
 - Reaper: destroy all target items, permanently gain +0.2 pointsGenerated for each
+- ^Empty couldron: destroy all target slots, gain +5 points for each

 Fiscal items;
 - Gold sword: earn 1 money
-- King Ring: earn money equal to 5% of current balance
+- King ring: earn money equal to 5% of current balance
 - Gold Axe: earn money equal to 50% of points generated of above item
 - Golden fruit: after 3 activations, give 10 gold (ONE TIME USE)
 - Bishop ring: generate points equal to 20% of the current balance